-Women are typically diagnosed with psoriasis at an early age (average age is 28); therefore, psoriasis may impact them during a critical time when many are planning for families.
+Your Family Planning Journey Information to consider before, during and after pregnancy Information for women with Psoriasis Women are typically diagnosed with psoriasis at an early age (average age is 28); therefore, psoriasis may impact them during a critical time when many are planning for families.

-This information is being provided for background educational purposes only and should not be a replacement for seeking medical advice from a healthcare professional.
-Please consult your healthcare professional for any medical advice or information on your condition or treatments.

-Psoriasis is a common, chronic inflammatory disease that can have a significant impact on patients' physical and psychological well-being.
-This burden can be even greater for women.

-Even if you are not currently considering having a baby, this information might still be important for you, as approximately half of pregnancies are unplanned and many women do not get the opportunity to speak to their healthcare team beforehand.

-This booklet will offer information to consider before, during and after pregnancy.
+Inspired by patients.
+Driven by science.
+This information is provided for educational purposes only and should not be a replacement for medical advice from your healthcare professional.
+Please consult your healthcare professional for any medical advice or information specific to your condition or treatments.
+Psoriasis is a common, chronic inflammatory disease that can have a significant impact on your physical and psychological well-being.
+This burden can be particularly heavy for women.
+Even if you are not currently considering having a baby, this information might still be important for you, as approximately half of pregnancies are unplanned, and many women do not get the opportunity to speak to their healthcare team beforehand.
+This booklet offers information to consider before, during and after pregnancy.
+Before pregnancy A 52% of all pregnancies in the general population are unplanned, so it's important to talk to your doctor early on to make sure you're informed and prepared.3,4\ 43% of women surveyed with chronic inflammatory disease, like psoriasis, had concerns that caused them to delay plans to become pregnant.

-Before pregnancy

-52% of all pregnancies in the general population are unplanned, so it's important to talk to your doctor early on to make sure you're informed and prepared.3,4\ By discussing your plans with more than one specialist, you can get their help developing a personalized disease management plan and receive answers to any questions you may have.

-43% of women surveyed with chronic inflammatory disease had concerns that caused them to delay plans to become pregnant.
 Many women benefit from a clearer understanding of the impact treatment can have on their baby, flare management during pregnancy and breastfeeding, and whether to restart treatment after pregnancy.

-77% of women did not consult their Dermatologist during pregnancy.3\ Speak to your specialist to find a treatment plan that will work for you and your baby from the start.
+77% of women did not consult their dermatologist during pregnancy.3\ Speak to your specialist to find a treatment plan that will work for you and your baby from the start.

-37% of women discontinued treatment while planning or at the start of their pregnancy - without consulting a doctor.3\ Learn the facts about potential risks to your baby posed by active disease and some treatments, and talk about your concerns early in the pregnancy journey.
-You'll be prepared to make informed decisions when it comes to disease management.
+37% of women discontinued treatment while planning or at the start of their pregnancy - without consulting a doctor.3\ Be sure to talk to your doctor about your concerns early in the pregnancy journey so that you can make informed decisions when it comes to disease management.
 60% of women surveyed with chronic inflammatory disease who had discussions with a healthcare professional before getting pregnant, said they had to initiate the conversation themselves.

 Women of childbearing potential with psoriasis are more likely to stop treatment before or earlier on in their pregnancy than women with other chronic inflammatory diseases, according to over 1,200 women in Canada, USA, Europe and Japan.
-Before attending your appointments, it is a good idea to make note of any questions you have for your healthcare team.
+Before attending your medical appointments, it is a good idea to make note of any questions you have for your healthcare team.
 It may help to take someone with you to help you remember what has been said, such as your spouse, partner, another family member, or anyone who is an important part of your life and can help you make decisions regarding parenthood.

-Possible questions you may ask:
+Possible questions you may have:

+Will having psoriasis make it more difficult for me to conceive?
 Are there any risks to me or my baby if I get pregnant?

 What are the potential challenges for me and my baby if I get pregnant?
 What are the chances of me passing my psoriasis on to my baby?